How to Make a Work Schedule (+ Work Schedule Templates)

 Work scheduling eradicates the idea of favoritism

-Work schedules make shifts transparent, so the team members are able to see everyone’s shifts/tasks by taking a glance at a calendar and understand that no one is (hopefully) getting the best shifts/tasks every time.
+Work schedules make shifts transparent so the team members can see everyone’s shifts/tasks and understand that no one is (hopefully) getting the best shifts/tasks every time.

 Work scheduling helps you better manage your time and meet deadlines

-Work scheduling helps employees strike a work-life balance
+Work scheduling helps employees maintain a healthy work-life balance

-When employees are aware of when they are scheduled to work, they’re able to plan and balance their work obligations, but also their doctor appointments, personal errands, and family activities.
-This also helps in retaining a healthy work-life balance and keeps your team members’ stress levels lower.
+When employees are aware of when they are scheduled to work, they can plan and balance their work obligations, doctor’s appointments, personal errands, and family activities.
+This also helps with retaining a healthy work-life balance and keeps your team members’ stress levels lower.

 Work scheduling decreases employee turnover

-Employees who have low stress levels and feel like they are as appreciated as their colleagues are less likely to leave the company.
+Having a practical work schedule is vital to maintaining employee satisfaction, and this, in turn, decreases your workers’ stress levels.
+Employees who have low stress levels and feel like they are as appreciated as their colleagues are less likely to leave their jobs.

 Work scheduling helps increase customer/client satisfaction

 A well-thought-out schedule helps keep the workflow running like clockwork.
-It goes without saying that, when everything functions smoothly, the customers or clients get the expected quality of service.
+Moreover, when everything functions smoothly, the customers or clients get the expected quality of service.

-An organized schedule is especially beneficial if your business requires you to communicate with customers over the phone — because it can contribute to reducing your average handle time and increasing your customers’ overall satisfaction.
+An organized schedule is especially beneficial if your business requires you to communicate with customers over the phone — because it can reduce your average handle time and increase your customers’ overall satisfaction.

 What are the types of work schedules?

-Even though work schedules come in different shapes and sizes (especially now that remote work is here to stay), we can still pick out 12 main types of work schedules
+Even though work schedules come in different shapes and sizes, we can still pick out 14 main types of work schedules

-A full-time schedule has employees work between 35 and 40 hours per week.
-It is usually tied to job positions whose amount and type of workload requires full-time specialists.
+A full-time schedule requires employees to work between 35 and 40 hours per week.
+It is usually tied to job positions whose amount and type of workload require full-time specialists.

 Many US states mandate that employees working on full-time schedules receive employee benefits.
-Most such employees work the same number of days per week and the same number of hours per day.
-However, their exact working hours may be fixed (e.g. 9:00 a.m. – 5:00 p.m.) or flexible (e.g. 8 hours per day, in no fixed order).
+Most such employees work the same number of days per week and hours per day.
+However, their exact working hours may be fixed (e.g., 9:00 a.m. – 5:00 p.m.) or flexible (e.g., 8 hours per day, in no fixed order).

 Example: An in-house designer scheduled to work 40 hours per week, 8 hours per day, from Monday to Friday.